-The Mostviertel region in the south-eastern part of Lower Austria, offers a wide range of activities and is an all-year travel destination.
-Notwithstanding, I especially love travelling in the region early springtime.
-Mostviertel is a great place to hike, but if you are visiting only for a few days I recommend driving.
+The Mostviertel region in the southeastern part of Lower Austria offers a wide range of activities and is an all-year travel destination.
+Notwithstanding, I especially love travelling in the region in early springtime.
+Mostviertel is a great place to hike, but if you visit only for a few days, I recommend driving.

 Pear tree blossom

-The pear trees usually blossom from mid- April to the beginning of May.
-It’s a fantastic sight, when the trees sprinkle the freshly green pastures with bright white and pink flowers.
+The pear trees usually blossom from mid-April to the beginning of May.
+It’s a fantastic sight when the trees sprinkle the freshly green pastures with bright white and pink flowers.
 The Mostviertel benefits from both Atlantic and Pannonian climatic influences.
-Consequently, fruit, grapes and vegetables thrive in this mild and sunny climate.
-The name Mostviertel is derived from the traditional production of Perry (Most) in the region, which is just as complex as winemaking.
+Consequently, fruit, grapes, and vegetables thrive in this mild and sunny climate.
+The name Mostviertel is derived from the region’s traditional production of Perry (Most), which is just as complex as winemaking.
 Don’t forget to pick a bottle or two of the pear wine.

 Scenic Mostviertel routes

-In order to cover as much of the region as I could in a few days, I chose to drive along the so-called Panoramahöhenweg (Panorama High Road).
-This is actually more than simply a road and more of a network of different scenic routes.
-The roads take you around the most beautiful and interesting parts of the Mostviertel region.
-The network of small roads that connect all the farms and villages in the region, are all paved and in very good condition.
-There are ample opportunities to stop along the routes, for photos and a picnic.
+To cover as much of the region as possible in a few days, I drove along the so-called Panoramahöhenweg (Panorama High Road).
+This is more than simply a road and a network of different scenic routes.
+The roads take you around the most beautiful and exciting parts of the Mostviertel region.
+The network of minor roads connecting all the farms and villages in the region is paved and in excellent condition.
+Therefore, ample opportunities exist to stop along the routes for photos and a picnic.

 << Click on the images to enlarge >>